NORDIC STOCKS - Factors to watch on Dec 2

-HELSINKI Dec 2 The following stocks may be affected by newspaper reports and other factors on Monday:
+COPENHAGEN Dec 2 The following stocks may be affected by newspaper reports and other factors on Tuesday:

 For more on the company, click on